Written by Bethany, PA to Luke Granger

 The Autumnal red tree and the grand entrance of the hotel made fantastic locations for the newlyweds to pose and we took turns alternating the guests in their family groups.
 Note to self: check mischievous bridesmaids are not wearing candy necklaces during the wedding photos.

-Wedding Photography At Chilston Park Hotel
+Wedding Photography At Chilston Park Hotel in Kent

 Whilst we had been exploring outside, Leon String Quartet had enjoyed a short lunch break and were poised ready to play to the guests during the traditional wedding breakfast.
 The Fitzhammond suite had been decorated beautifully, the choice of lanterns, autumnal leaves and delicate candles were the perfect blend of natural elegance.
 Proof that although their wedding was small, it certainly included plenty of luxury.